2021 Guide to B2B Content Marketing

 With trade shows and conferences canceled due to the COVID-19 global pandemic, we see crystal clear why B2B content marketing is important.

-If you relied on pressing the flesh, it’s time to reassess.
+If you’re a B2B marketer who used to rely almost exclusively on pressing the flesh, it’s time to reassess.

-Use this 9-Point Guide to B2B Content Marketing to build a strategy and get started.
+Use this 9-Point Guide to B2B Content Marketing to build a content strategy and get started.

 B2Bs that managed to sit the content marketing revolution out by overcompensating with aggressive direct sales tactics have found themselves between a rock and a hard place.